Twonki/Hopinosis/README.md

 ```
 $ cabal new-build --enable tests
+$ cabal new-build --enable tests
 $ cabal new-test
 $ cabal new-install
 ```

 For the installation you need to have symlinks configured for your cabal.
-After that, you can invoke the game from anywhere on your machine.
+After that, you can use the library from anywhere on your machine.

 If you're using windows, I highly recommend to change that.

 ### Documentation
 I am currently working on a proper build with cabal.
+That is not so easy :sad:

 Until then, you can go to the Src directory and run.